snoyberg/snoyman.com/content/blog/haskell-foundation-board-meeting-minutes-april-8.md

 __Isn't a blog post for each meeting excessive?__ Yes.
 As I mentioned in my [transparency blog post](@/blog/transparency.md), transparency includes a balance between too much and too little information.
 I intend to leverage announcement blog posts for things that deserve an announcement.

+__Where are the actual meeting minutes?__ They're [on Google Drive](https://docs.google.com/document/d/1yfrd757NqggdqZ11GEXyDnTJfZFxaXSdFYh5-eEpvFI/edit?usp=sharing).
+I have a bit more information on the Google Drive setup below.

 With those out of the way, let's get into the noteworthy information from this meeting.

 ## Opening up Slack